 Trying to get out of debt without a budget is a bit like trying to navigate without a map.
 You’ll make a few wrong turns and probably get lost.
 If you are serious about solving your debt dilemma, you need to create a budget to help you accomplish this.
 In order to gain control of your finances, creating a realistic budget is a requirement.
 It allows you to not only see where your income goes towards housing, bills, groceries and other necessities, but how you can cut expenses, and what you can put towards paying down debt.

-When trying to pay off debt, it’s important to continue paying or contributing towards other investments such as an emergency fund or your savings.
+When trying methods to pay off debt, it’s important to continue paying or contributing towards other investments such as an emergency fund or your savings.
 It might seem to make sense that you put every dollar that isn’t spoken for with necessities to help pay off your debt, but you should continue to build your fund and savings and not let eliminating debt cut into that.
 As a rule of thumb, you shouldn’t stop contributing towards your emergency fund until you have at least three months of expenses covered.
 Continuing to build your emergency fund would create a bigger cushion that might be a worthwhile investment later.

 An often overlooked but easy to do option is verifying that your credit report is correct.
 Not only can you quickly improve your overall credit score if you find issues, but clearing up any mistakes about delinquencies and/or balances that might hurt your credit score can also help you to qualify for personal loans with even better rates and terms in future.

 The following can be useful quick tips to help with becoming debt free.
 It’s a process that takes time, and good money habits can help in a big way.
+Dealing with debt sooner than later can help to avoid more serious alternatives later, such as filing a consumer proposal or declaring bankruptcy or similar.

 Create and stick with a budget – this is one area that many make the mistake of missing the mark.
 However, with consistency and commitment, a budget can be your best friend when trying to dig yourself out of debt.